rackspace/rack/docs/services/servers.rst

 Servers
 =======

-This section gives a list of all Cloud Server commands supported by Rackspace CLI.
+This section lists of all cloud servers commands supported by Rackspace CLI.

 Commands
 --------